Last update: December 8, 2022

 Tommy Café is a destination of choice for those seeking shelter from the beaten path.
 We can’t resist the urge to try their lavender matcha or their latte… flavoured with Lucky Charms cereal!
 Of course, you can order all the classics, good at any time of the year!

-Now that we’re mostly working from home, do you miss the hours spent in front of your laptop at Crew Collective & Café?
-Make a detour here to order one of our favourite hot drinks, be it their caramel latte, a London Fog, or one of the well-renowned house Camellia Sinensis teas.
+Make a detour by Crew Collective & Café here to order one of our favourite hot drinks, be it their caramel latte, a London Fog, or one of the well-renowned house Camellia Sinensis teas.

 To start the new year off on the right foot, you have a wealth of choices from the vast relaxation and beauty offerings available in Old Montreal.